cu-library/dspace-requests-wrapper/README.md

 If it is, it sends a POST request to /api/authn/login with no parameters, and stores the new bearer token in the session's Authentication header.

+Unlike the underlying Session class, DSpaceSession can raise exceptions on initialization, if the username or password arguments are empty or if the server endpoint URL does not start with http:// or https://.
+It may also raise an exception on initialization if the initial authentication request to /api/authn/login fails with a non-200 status code.

+Also unlike the underlying Session class, DSpaceSession will raise exceptions when making requests if the authentication token is expired and the request to /api/authn/login to refresh the token fails with a non-200 status code.

 Since the session knows the server endpoint, you can make requests to URLs like "/actuator/health" or "/api/core/communities", and the server endpoint will be automatically prepended.